 Operating Profit Margin = Operating Income / Revenue

 This formula calculates the proportion of income that remains after operating expenses are deducted.
-A greater operational profit margin suggests that the company is more efficient in turning revenue to operating profit.
+A greater operational profit margin suggests that the company is more efficient in turning revenue into operating profit.

 The net profit margin is a key metric that reflects a company’s overall profitability after deducting all expenses such as operating costs, interest, taxes, and non-operating items.
 It offers a clear image of the company’s ability to earn profit once all obligations are met.
 The formula to calculate net profit margin is: